Ahornberg/Ahornberg-VCV-Modules/manuals/README.md

 #### Number Of Equal Steps
 The yellow digits on the left side display the number of equal steps the interval is divided in.
 ### 9 x Note In/Out
-Nine vertically orientated pairs of Note CV inputs and outputs provide the ability to tune 9 different polyphonic signals simultaneously using only one module.
+Nine vertically orientated pairs of Note CV inputs and outputs provide the ability to tune 9 x 16 = 144 different signals simultaneously using only one module.
-## Further Readings
+### Further Readings
 https://en.xen.wiki/w/Equal-step_tuning

 https://en.xen.wiki/w/33ed4